leantechnologies/link-sdk-ios-distribution/README.md

 }
 ```

+### Setting the version

+Version takes a `String` and can point to either a specific SDK version i.e. "1.3.2" or an alias i.e. "latest".

+We recommend passing in a specific version to ensure stability in the case that a change to the SDK breaks your application.

+`latest` is subject to change at relatively short notice - but does allow for any bugfixes to shipped over the air - meaning fixes can be applied without the need to resubmit your application to the app store.

+A QA version of the SDK is available with `next-release` and should only be used in test applications to ensure that the next `latest` patch will not break your implementation of the LinkSDK.

 ## Usage with View Controllers

 When using LinkSDK with standard MVC swift - you must initialize the SDK and provide the SDK with a View Controller to present itself inside.